J.P. Crawford Preview, Player Props: Mariners vs. Angels

 J.P.
-Crawford -- hitting .225 with a double, three home runs, five walks and six RBI in his past 10 games -- will be in action for the Seattle Mariners against the Los Angeles Angels, with Reid Detmers on the hill, on September 11 at 9:40 PM ET.
+Crawford -- with an on-base percentage of .313 in his past 10 games, 67 points lower than his season-long percentage -- will be in action for the Seattle Mariners versus the Los Angeles Angels, with Patrick Sandoval on the mound, on September 12 at 9:40 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rays.
+He had a one-hit performance in his last game (1-for-5) against the Angels.

 J.P.
 Crawford Game Info & Props vs. the Angels